turbolent/embergraph/embergraph-rpm/README.md

 service embergraph start
 ```

-This will start a Blazegraph instance running on port 9999 on localhost host.
+This will start a Embergraph instance running on port 9999 on localhost host.

-You may then navigate http://localhost:9999/bigdata/ to access Blazegraph.
+You may then navigate http://localhost:9999/bigdata/ to access Embergraph.

 Changing the configuration